 Today we are going to talk to you about parental control on Android, and specifically about the applications that allow you to manage it.
 It is a type of app with which parents or guardians of the little ones can control their activities on their devices, and usually have tools to read their conversations, block apps and websites, or geolocate them in real-time.

-The article is going to start focusing mainly on Google Family Link, which having been created by the same Google that takes care of Android, we could refer to it as the official parental control app.
+The article is going to start focusing mainly on Google Family Link developers & development, which has created by the same Google that takes care of Android, we could refer to it as the official parental control app.
 However, then we will also offer you a list of other third-party alternatives so you can try.

-Android belongs to Google, and therefore if parental control solution is the first we should highlight.
-This is Family Link, and it is designed so that parents can remotely control their children’s devices, both their Android phone and their Chromebook.
+Android belongs to Google, and therefore if parental control for an android solution is the first we should highlight.
+This is Family Link, and its design so that parents can remotely control their children’s devices, both their Android phone and their Chromebook.
 Parents can use it on devices with a version of Android 4.4 KitKat or later, as well as on mobiles with iOS 9 onwards.
 As for the children’s device, it must have an Android 7.0 Nougat or later operating system.

-This parental control system works through the Google account.
-As a parent, you will link the Google or Gmail account that your child has set up on their mobile, and the data or locks you make will take place on the devices where that account is used.
+This parental control on the android phone system works through the Google account.
+As a parent, you will link the Google or Gmail account that your child has set up on their mobile, and the data or locks you make will take place on the devices where that account uses.
 This means that if your child later uses another account or decides to change it, you will have to set it all up again.

 With this application, you can monitor the time your child spends looking at the mobile, and also about how much of that time they spend with an application.
 With this, you will be able to know the type of use that it is giving to your device, and you will be able to establish time limits.

-It also lets you know where your child’s device is at all times, set limits on the visibility of the content that will be found in the Google Play Store or configure Google SafeSearch to block adult searches.
-You can also check the permissions that can be given to the applications that are installed, such as location, contacts, access to the microphone or the camera.
+It also lets you know where your child’s device is at all times, sets limits on the visibility of the content found in the Google Play Store or configures Google SafeSearch to block adult searches.
+You can also check the permissions can give to the applications installed, such as location, contacts, access to the microphone or the camera.

 Other functions of the application are the resetting of the password of the children’s Google account, activate and deactivate the secure search of YouTube Kids, or see all the devices where they are using their Google account.